tbauriedel/resource-nexus/resource-nexus-core/docs/20-API.md

 ## General Information

+### Authentication

+The REST API is secured via basic authentication.
+To handle the authentication and validate credentials, users and encoded password hashes are stored inside the database.
+The used algorithm to hash passwords is `argon2id`.
+Plaintext passwords are never stored or printed!

+An authentication process works like this:

+- User sends username and password to the REST API as part of the header (base64 encoded)
+- Check if the user exists
+- Take the provided password and hash it with the stored hash algorithm
+- Compare the hashed password with the stored hash

+If any of these steps fails, the authentication fails, and the request is rejected with a `401 Unauthorized`.
+The user itself will only get an http error and no proper error message.
+More details why the authentication failed can be found in the logs.

+#### Permissions

+To be implemented and documented!

 ### Logging

 Each request is logged by default.
 Based on the type of your configured logging instance, messages are saved to stdout